ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IGraphics3DLabelSwapDistance.rst

 IGraphics3DLabelSwapDistance
 ============================

-.. py:class:: IGraphics3DLabelSwapDistance
+.. py:class:: ansys.stk.core.stkobjects.IGraphics3DLabelSwapDistance

    object

    Interface to control the level of detail in labels and other screen objects at specified distances.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IGraphics3DLabelSwapDistance

 Overview
 --------